-Learn how to boost the performance of essential IT systems by earning your BS in Information Technologies with a concentration in Network and Telecommunications online at Southern New Hampshire University.
+Learn how to boost the performance of essential IT systems by earning your Bachelor of Science in Information Technologies with a concentration in Network and Telecommunications online at Southern New Hampshire University.
 You'll acquire both the analytical and technical skills you'll need to strengthen the connection between computer and communications systems with this telecommunications degree online.
-You’ll also learn how to address issues and enhance the performance of internal systems for public and private companies, government and municipal agencies, and nonprofit organizations.
+You'll also learn how to address issues and enhance the performance of internal systems for public and private companies, government and municipal agencies, and nonprofit organizations.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your bachelor's in IT at SNHU include:

-According to the U.S. Bureau of Labor Statistics, the number of jobs available for network and computer systems administrators is expected to increase by 6 percent through 2026.* The median annual wage for network and computer systems administrators was $79,700 in May 2016, according to the BLS.* A BS in Information Technology with a concentration in Network and Telecommunications will position you well for a career in these fields.
+According to the U.S. Bureau of Labor Statistics, the number of jobs available for network and computer systems administrators is expected to increase by 6% through 2026.* The median annual wage for network and computer systems administrators was $79,700 in May 2016, according to the BLS.* A BS in Information Technology with a concentration in Network and Telecommunications will position you well for a career in these fields.

 The BS in Information Technologies degree program focuses on developing information technology skills but also gives you a foundation in business.
 You'll gain the skills you need to take on management and leadership roles in your organization.